syncfusion-content/javascript-docs/js/Control-Initialization.md

 The Syncfusion controls can be initialized by using either of the following ways,

-* Manual reference of Scripts and Stylesheets in a HTML page.
+* Manual reference of scripts and style sheets in a HTML page.
-* Using Syncfusion Nuget Package in Visual Studio for Scripts and Stylesheet reference.
+* Using Syncfusion NuGet Package in Visual Studio for scripts and style sheet reference.
-* Using CDN link for Script and Stylesheet reference.
+* Using CDN link for script and style sheet reference.

-## Manual reference of Scripts and Stylesheets in a HTML page
+## Manual reference of scripts and style sheets in a HTML page

-While using the manual reference method, the user needs to maintain their HTML page (where we usually place our control definition code) and also the required scripts & stylesheets in a common folder structure.
+Maintain the HTML page (where we usually place our control definition code) and also the required scripts & style sheets in a common folder structure.

 ### HTML file creation

-Create a basic HTML file as shown below and place it in a separate folder in any of your System location.
+Create a basic HTML file as shown below and place it in a separate folder.

 {% highlight html %}